alonzowolfram/bisant-geo/README.md

 ## Credits

-bisantine-geo is developed and maintained by the Digital Spatial Profiling team of the PRIME-TR platform at the University of Texas MD Anderson Cancer Center.
+bisant-geo is developed and maintained by the Digital Spatial Profiling team of the PRIME-TR platform at the University of Texas MD Anderson Cancer Center.
 Some of the code is adapted from the GeomxTools Bioconductor package vignette, found [here](https://bioconductor.org/packages/devel/workflows/vignettes/GeoMxWorkflows/inst/doc/GeomxTools_RNA-NGS_Analysis.html).

 ## License

-bisantine-geo is released under the GNU General Public License v3.0.
+bisant-geo is released under the GNU General Public License v3.0.
 For more information, see the `LICENSE` file.